bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 ![Top-Level Architecture Diagram](diagrams/top-level-architecture.png)

 ## Current Challenges and Proposed Solutions
-- **C1:** Vehicles are not where they are supposed to be at pickup
-- **C2:** Vehicles are dirty or need maintenance when they are picked up for use by customers
-- **C3:** Vehicles are not fully charged at pickup
-- **C4:** Customers are not relying on the service for regular travel

 ### C1: Vehicles are not where they are supposed to be at pickup
 TBD